Russia is amazing, but you’ll need a visa to enjoy its myriad of sights!

 6. Bank Statements for Company Directors, Self-Employed, Working from Home and Unemployed Visitors

 If you are in one of the above categories, you will need to attach bank statements for three months.

-In these statements, you need to prove that you had a balance of at least £100/day during your stay.
+In these statements, you need to prove that you will have at least £100/day available during your stay in Russia.